 Mitchell Hamline School of Law has promulgated other policies that prescribe expectations for academic, professional, and social conduct.
 Violations of law school policies that contain a specific procedure for addressing violations will be handled through the prescribed procedure.
-In particular, students should review the Non-Discrimination and Non-Harassment Policy, Hate Crimes and Bias Incidents Policy, Title IX Sexual Harassment Policy (Student Respondent), and Sex Discrimination and Sexual Misconduct Policy (Student Respondent), and additional policies included in the Catalog.
+In particular, students should review the Non-Discrimination and Non-Harassment Policy, the Bias Incident Policy, the Hate Crimes Policy, Title IX Sexual Harassment Policy (Student Respondent), and Sex Discrimination and Sexual Misconduct Policy (Student Respondent), and additional policies found in the Mitchell Hamline Policies Repository.